bahmutov/cypress-movie/README.md

   offsetX: 0, // move the tip by X pixels
   offsetY: 0, // move the tip by Y pixels
   strokeWidth: 5 // SVG line width, pixels
-})
+  color: 'orange', // color name or hex string like "#ff00ff" })
 ```